Mirantis/mke-docs/content/docs/getting-started/offline-installation.md

 {{< /callout >}}

-1. Refer to the [Create a Cluster](../create-cluster/#initialize-deployment) procedure for detail on how to create a `mke4.yaml` configuration file.
+1. Refer to the [Create a Cluster](../create-cluster/#initialize-deployment) procedure for detail on how to create an `mke4.yaml` configuration file.

 2. Add the following additional settings to the `mke4.yaml` configuration file: